Help Centre

 - 4Harper will tell you when information is uncertain or when you should consult a registered migration agent.

 Tip: Harper provides information, not legal advice.
-Always confirm critical decisions with a MARA-registered agent.
+Always confirm critical decisions with a Registered Migration Agent.

 - 2Mention the person's circumstances: age range, experience level, English test scores.